Mount Lassen as seen from the south side near the visitors center.

 A very weathered but still alive tree inside Lassen Volcanic National Park.

-Now we have turned east into the California desert.
-In southern California and Arizona, we will be waiting for spring and our trip to Alaska.
-Really we are doing much more than waiting for spring and won’t run out of stories.
+Now, we have turned east into the California desert.
+We will wait for spring and our trip to Alaska in southern California and Arizona.
+We are doing much more than waiting for spring and won’t run out of stories.

 The Cascade Range

-There are thirteen volcanos in the Cascade Mountain Range.
-The furthest north volcano is Mount Baker and the furthest south volcano is Mount Lassen.
-Two other volcano peaks from the Cascade Range are in northern California.
-The famous Mount Shasta and the nearly unknown Medicine Lake Volcano.
+The Cascade Mountain Range has thirteen volcanos.
+Mount Baker is the furthest north, and Mount Lassen is the furthest south.
+Two other volcano peaks from the Cascade Range are in northern California: the famous Mount Shasta and the nearly unknown Medicine Lake Volcano.

 Brokeoff Mountain in Lassen National Park.